These Belligerent Turkeys Are Exacting Some Hilarious Thanksgiving Revenge

 For this Thanksgiving, check out these highly unusual, funny and slightly terrifying videos of turkeys turning the tables against people who had no idea what they were getting themselves into,

-“Go Away, Terrible Tom Turkey!”
+‘Go Away, Terrible Tom Turkey!’

 For some reason, turkeys seem to dislike reporters.
 Maybe it’s all the “fake news” they hear about.
 News10 producer Duffy Kelly found that out the hard way when she went out for a first-hand look at “Terrible Tom.”
 Terrible Tom is a wild turkey that wreaked havoc on an Arden area neighborhood for a time, and Kelly doesn’t seem too concerned about him at the beginning of the clip.
 After all, what harm can one turkey do?